-We see that the main peak at $\psi = 0$ with a FWHM around 0.4 rad is rather insensitive to the way how a subsample is drawn.
+We see that the main peak at $\psi=0$ with an FWHM around 0.4 rad is rather insensitive to the way in which a subsample is drawn.
 We tentatively conclude that the fitted FWHM is the intrinsic width of the peak.
-The peak at $\psi = 0$ is contributed predominately by the matches with large position offsets, and it is related to the presence of optical jets.
-Several factors contributed to the peak broadening: a) the intrinsic jet width; b) errors in determination of the jet direction; c) curvature of the jet, which makes jet direction determination problematic.
+The peak at $\psi=0$ is contributed predominantly by the matches with large position offsets, and it is related to the presence of optical jets.
+Several factors contribute to the peak broadening: (a) the intrinsic jet width; (b) errors in determination of the jet direction; and (c) curvature of the jet, which makes jet direction determination problematic.
 Perturbations in the jet shape are magnified because of Doppler boosting.
-Typically, only a beginning of a jet is discernible at VLBI images due to limited dynamic range, while the Gaia centroid is sensitive to jets at scales comparable with the PSF and smaller.
+Typically, only the beginning of a jet is discernible in the VLBI images due to limited dynamic range, while the Gaia centroid is sensitive to jets at scales comparable with the PSF and smaller.

-Two secondary peaks are broad, with maxima at $\psi = 0$ and π .
+Two secondary peaks are broad, with maxima at $\psi=0$ and π .
 They are formed by matches almost exclusively with offsets shorter than 2-2.5 mas.
 The fraction of these secondary peaks in the distribution weakly depends on the subsample selection, 0.17-0.22, but its FWHM varies between subsamples.
-We interpret it as an indication that a simplistic 4-parameter model is too coarse to fully describe the empirical distribution which shape depends on the VLBI/Gaia offset length.
+We interpret this as an indication that a simplistic four-parameter model is too coarse to fully describe the empirical distribution, the shape of which depends on the VLBI/Gaia offset length.

-The sixth column in Table 1 shows the fraction of the Comm 2 sources which offset position angles have the uniform distribution, i.e., is their offsets are not related to the core-jet morphology.
+The sixth column in Table 1 shows the fraction of the sources whose offset position angles have a uniform distribution, i.e. their offsets are not related to the core-jet morphology.
 This fraction is 0.58 for the histogram made using all the observations.
 The fraction is reduced to 0.33 for the subsample of observations with $\sigma{\psi} < 0.3$ rad and to 0.25 for the subsample with $\sigma{\psi} < 0.2$ rad.
-This reduction occurs partly due to mitigation of the histogram smearing, and partly due to the selection bias.
-Since σ{ψ} depends on both an uncertainty of position estimates and an arc-length, selecting a subsample with the upper limit for σ{ψ} disproportionately favours the matches with long VLBI/Gaia offsets
+This reduction occurs partly due to mitigation of the histogram smearing and partly due to selection bias.
+Since σ{ψ} depends on both an uncertainty of position estimates and an arc length, selecting a subsample with the upper limit for σ{ψ} disproportionately favours matches with long VLBI/Gaia offsets that for given position uncertainties get high chances to have low σ{ψ} .